happysahota/listenYoutube/README.md

 Just clone this repository.
 You should know what to do with it... else you don't deserve it. :trollface: **`It's easy buddy`**.

-1: npm start
+1: npm install

-2: node index.js
+2: npm start or node index.js